azkiya/rest-api-news/README.md

 * [node.js] - evented I/O for the backend
 * [Express] - fast node.js network app framework [@tjholowaychuk]
 * [MongoDB] - NoSQL database program
+* [mLab]	- mLab is the leading Database-as-a-Service for MongoDB

+use mLab so no need to install mongoDB, so that it automatically connect with my database

 ### Installation